uwmadisoncals/uwtheme-umarkadi/README.md

 * VVV (Varying Vagrant Vagrants) - [https://github.com/Varying-Vagrant-Vagrants/VVV](https://github.com/Varying-Vagrant-Vagrants/VVV)
 * Other tool of your choosing

-If you don't know which one to choose, we recommend starting with option #1.
+If you don't know which one to choose, we recommend starting with the first option.
 This will give you a better idea of how all the various parts are working together.
 The other two options create virtual workspaces to abstract these pieces and may require additional know-how to work with them.

 #### Setting it up